georgian-io/genai-bootcamp/notebooks/day-1/00-faq.md

 This document will contain answers to frequently asked questions.
 It will be updated whenever possible, so keep an eye on it!

+* What's the difference between a token and a word?
+Why do people keep saying tokens?

+    Tokens can be thought of as alphabets that a model uses.
+Similar to how we build words using our usual alphabets of A-Z, the model builds words using the tokens it knows.
+Roughly speaking, 1 token is about 3/4 of a word in English.
+Most APIs charge you on the basis of token count.
+For instance, OpenAI's GPT-3.5-Turbo charges $0.0015 per 1K input tokens.

+* What does a model's vocabulary refer to?

+    A model's vocabulary is simply the total number of tokens that a model knows.

 ### Common Terms & Parameters

 We are including a short list of common terms nad parameters that you might see in this notebook or elsewhere.